-Sadly, we’ve come across several people who have been scammed by fake villa owners.
+Sadly, over the years, we’ve come across several people who have been scammed by fake villa owners.
 In most cases, this has been for holiday bookings, but in some it has also been for long term bookings.

 There are various ways the scammers operate.
 They’ve been known to hack and intercept email addresses published on the web, to set up whole new websites and simply download the images from other sites, and even to advertise properties in local magazines and online.

 The potential rewards are excellent, because people are used to being asked for substantial deposits, often months ahead of when they want to arrive.
 The scammers can simply keep repeating the scam over, and over, for any given date and earn a lot of money.
 Once they’ve done so, or if they are caught out, they simply move on to another property.

-It’s worth mentioning here that these scams apply all over the world, and are almost never perpetrated here in Lanzarote, and can be run from anywhere.
+It’s worth mentioning here that these scams apply all over the world, and are almost never perpetrated here in Lanzarote – they can be run from anywhere.
 These people are simply using Lanzarote properties as a way of scamming money.